How to Fix Recording latency in Ableton Live?

 What about MIDI latency in Ableton?

 In the case of Ableton Live, this is the time it takes for the MIDI signal to be sent from Ableton Live to the controller or synth and for the synth to start producing a sound.
+Generally speaking, this latency is very low compared to audio latency (1-2 ms), as there is no notion of Buffer Size in MIDI.

 This MIDI latency can be taken into account by Ableton if you use the device named 'External Instrument' (not available in Live Lite or Intro):